--am -af -as Skip the resolution dialog, and resolve the files automatically as follows: -am: Automatic Mode.
-Automatically accept the Perforce-recommended file revision: if theirs is identical to base, accept yours; if yours is -at -ay identical to base, accept theirs; if yours and theirs are different from base, and there are no conflicts between yours and theirs; accept merge; otherwise, there are conflicts between yours and theirs, so skip this file. • -ay: Accept Yours , ignore theirs . • -at: Accept Theirs .
-Use this flag with caution, as the file in the client workspace will be overwritten! • -as: Safe Accept.
-If either yours or theirs is different from base , (and the changes are in common) accept that revision.
-If both are different from base , skip this file. • -af: Force Accept.
+-am -af -as -at -ay Skip the resolution dialog, and resolve the files automatically as follows: -am: Automatic Mode.
+Automatically accept the Perforce-recommended file revision: if theirs is identical to base, accept yours; if yours is identical to base, accept theirs; if yours and theirs are different from base, and there are no conflicts between yours and theirs; accept merge; otherwise, there are conflicts between yours and theirs, so skip this file. -ay: Accept Yours, ignore theirs. -at: Accept Theirs.
+Use this flag with caution, as the file in the client workspace will be overwritten! -as: Safe Accept.
+If either yours or theirs is different from base, (and the changes are in common) accept that revision.
+If both are different from base, skip this file. -af: Force Accept.
 Accept the merge file no matter what.
-If the merge file has conflict markers, they will be left in, and you'll need to remove them by editing the file. -db -dw When merging files, ignore specified differences in whitespace.
-(If you use these flags, and the files differ in whitespace only, p4 resolve will use the text in the client file.) -db: Ignore whitespace-only changes (for instance, a tab replaced by eight spaces) -dw: Ignore whitespace altogether (for instance, deletion of tabs or other whitespace) -f Allow already resolved, but not yet submitted, files to be resolved again. -n List the files that need resolving without actually performing the resolve. -0 Output the base file name and revision to be used during the resolve.
+If the merge file has conflict markers, they will be left in, and you'll need to remove them by editing the file. -dflag When merging files, ignore specified differences in whitespace or line- ending convention.
+(If you use these flags, and the files differ by whitespace only, p4 resolve uses the text in the client file.) -db: Ignore whitespace-only changes (for instance, a tab replaced by eight spaces) -dw: Ignore whitespace altogether (for instance, deletion of tabs or other whitespace) - dl: Ignore differences in line-ending convention -f Allow already resolved, but not yet submitted, files to be resolved again. -n List the files that need resolving without actually performing the resolve. -0 Output the base file name and revision to be used during the resolve.